pudly/schmopera-hugo/content/articles/a-tale-of-two-audiences.md

 +++
-author = "Jenna Simeonov"
+author = ["authors/jenna.md"]
 categories = "Op-ed"
-companies = ["The Metropolitan Opera","Tapestry Opera"]
 date = "2016-01-02T21:32:00-05:00"
 lastmod = "2016-01-08T17:05:00-05:00"
-people = ["Jay Hunter Morris","Stephanie Blythe","Deborah Voigt","Eric Owens","Richard Croft","Plácido Domingo","Anna Netrebko","Joseph Calleja","Bryn Terfel"]
 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1452098827008/2016-01-05---Theatre.jpg.jpg"
 publishDate = "2016-01-06T12:19:00-05:00"
+related_articles = ["articles/theres-still-no-opera-on-netflix.md","articles/the-future-of-opera-is-indie.md"]
+related_companies = ["scene/companies/the-metropolitan-opera.md","scene/companies/tapestry-opera.md"]
+related_people = ["scene/people/jay-hunter-morris.md","scene/people/stephanie-blythe.md","scene/people/deborah-voigt.md","scene/people/eric-owens.md","scene/people/richard-croft.md","scene/people/plcido-domingo.md","scene/people/anna-netrebko.md","scene/people/joseph-calleja.md","scene/people/bryn-terfel.md"]
 short_description = "This isn&#039;t a post about how singers need to become better actors.
 The problem of dual-audience opera is almost a microcosm of an issue that&#039;s becoming more in the foreground of what&#039;s demanded of opera singers today.
 Many of these same singers - who have all the right stuff for the world&#039;s largest stages, yet lack the refined acting skills that are required of the camera - would be equally out of their comfort zones in much of the so-called &quot;indie opera&quot; happening in small venues." slug = "a-tale-of-two-audiences" title = "A tale of two audiences"